Moto-g82-Sources-Rhodep-By-SM6375-Devs/.github/profile/README.md

 This organization contains device specific sources for **rhodep** and common sources for various SM6375 based Motorola devices.

-Founded by [@AnandSuresh02](https://github.com/AnandSuresh02), feel free to contribute.
+Forked from [Motorola-SM6375-Devs](https://github.com/Motorola-SM6375-Devs), [@AnandSuresh02](https://github.com/AnandSuresh02), feel free to contribute.

 If you like @AnandSuresh02 work, feel free to donate: